Links

 HAMPSTEAD HEATH:

-Hampstead Heath is one of London's most popular open spaces, situated just four miles (six kilometres) from Trafalgar Square.
-There are regular updates on wildlife happenings on the Heath.
+Hampstead Heath managed by the City of london is one of London's most popular open spaces, situated just four miles (six kilometres) from Trafalgar Square.

 The Heath and Hampstead Society works to preserve the wild and natural state of Hampstead Heath; to maintain the character and amenities of Hampstead; and to promote the study of local history, natural history and conservation.